jranke/gmkin/README.md

 install.packages("gmkin", repos = c("http://r-forge.r-project.org", getOption("repos")))
 ```

-If you have not set your CRAN mirror yet, you may have to select one from the list.
+If you have not set your CRAN mirror yet, you may have to select one from the list that
+appears.

-This adds the R-Forge repository to your package sources for this installation only.
+The above command adds the R-Forge repository to your package sources for this
+installation only.
 It should pull the gmkin package and its dependencies, notably the
 gWidgetsWWW2 package which is not available from the CRAN archive (see above).
 Mac users that have the necessary development files installed can probably